-The Craniofacial Center at Cincinnati Children's is committed to improving the quality of life for every child.
+The Cleft and Craniofacial Center at Cincinnati Children's is committed to improving the quality of life for every child.
 Our skilled medical and dental team uses a multidisciplinary approach to diagnose, treat and manage children with head and facial abnormalities.

-The Craniofacial Center is made up of multiple clinics that evaluate specific types of craniofacial abnormalities or are age specific.
+The Center is made up of multiple clinics that evaluate specific types of craniofacial abnormalities or are age specific.

-The Cincinnati Children's Craniofacial Center develops a comprehensive treatment plan to meet the individual needs of each child and family.
+The Cincinnati Children's Cleft and Craniofacial Center develops a comprehensive treatment plan to meet the individual needs of each child and family.
 We collaborate closely with the primary care physician in managing your child's craniofacial abnormality.

-The Craniofacial Center is dedicated to providing comprehensive, compassionate and respectful care to every patient and family.
+The Cleft and Craniofacial Center is dedicated to providing comprehensive, compassionate and respectful care to every patient and family.
 Our team of experts offers individualized care and attention.
 Plus, on-site facilities such as the Family Resource Center provide personal, comprehensive, up-to-date assistance.
 The Family Resource Center staff offers the most current information in response to questions related to diagnoses, medical conditions or procedures.
 If you would like assistance working with your child's school, the Family Resource Center can also help.

 The Genetics clinical nurse specialist and Geneticist meet with parents who are expecting a baby with a craniofacial condition that has been diagnosed prenatally.
 Parents are counseled about all aspects of craniofacial care.